M0JXD/morse-recognition-trainer/README.md

 Click/tap the `WPM` and `Tone` buttons to cycle through other options, your preference will be saved.

 ## Download
-I currently make binaries for Linux, Windows (and hopefully soon, Android).
+I currently make binaries for Linux and Windows (and hopefully soon, Android).
 I'm also hoping to deploy to the web via github pages.
-You can download them on the releases page.
+You can download them on the [releases](https://github.com/M0JXD/morse-recognition-trainer/releases) page.

 Due to not owning Apple devices and an unwillingness to break their EULA's, macOS binaries are not provided, although it should build and run. iOS is waiting on Raylib to gain iOS support, but likewise I can't provide binaries anyways...